Responsive Menu

 • Cosette — Victoria Cameron

-• Trafficked by a powerful network that believed she would never escape or speak, she survived what no child should endure, and her memoir is the voice they never expected to rise.
+• Trafficked by a powerful network that believed she would never escape or speak, she survived what no child should endure.
+Her memoir is the voice they never expected to rise.

 • Jean Valjean — The Man who Became Her Adoptive Father